Time aggregation & relative comparison (e.g. YoY)

-Aggregation functions let you choose how this summary is calculated.
-You can change the aggregation function by right-clicking on a variable and selecting Aggregation Function from the context menu -> Time Aggregation, or if you have Rollup columns toggled on you can click on a rollup cell to easily edit the Time Aggregation setting for each variable.
+The Time Aggregation function lets you choose how this summary is calculated.
+You can change the method by right-clicking on a variable and selecting Aggregation Function from the context menu -> Time Aggregation, or if you have Rollup columns toggled on you can click on a rollup cell to easily edit the Time Aggregation setting for each variable.

 There are a few options:

 Sum: this sums up the individual values.
 Examples: